inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 ^^^^^^^^^^^^^^^^^^

 The :ned:`PriorityScheduler` module implements a strict priority scheduler.
-Packets that arrived on :gate:`in[0]` has the highest priority, then packets arrived on :gate:`in[1]`, and so on.
-If more packets available when one is requested, then the one with highest priority is chosen.
+Packets that arrive on :gate:`in[0]` have the highest priority, then packets that arrive on :gate:`in[1]`, and so on.
+If multiple packets are available when one is requested, then the one with the highest priority is chosen.
 Packets with lower priority are transmitted only when there are no packets on the inputs with higher priorities.

-:ned:`PriorityScheduler` must be used with care, because a large volume of higher packets can starve lower priority packets.
-Therefore it is necessary to limit the rate of higher priority packets to a fraction of the output datarate.
+:ned:`PriorityScheduler` must be used with care because a large volume of higher priority packets can starve lower priority packets.
+Therefore, it is necessary to limit the rate of higher priority packets to a fraction of the output data rate.

 :ned:`PriorityScheduler` can be used to implement the ``EF`` PHB.